salinourian/Notebooks-for-Data-Structures/README.md

-# DS_Jupyter
+# Notebooks-for-Data-Structures

-A course for B.Sc. students, Computer Engineering Department, Sharif University of Technology.
+A course for B.Sc. students, Computer Engineering Department, Jahad Daneshgahi.

 The course is instructed in Persian (Farsi) language.